HOW TO GET TO>

 The Peak Tram is an experience most visitors will want to experience at least once.
 The lower Peak Tram Terminus is located on Garden Road next to Hong Kong Park.
 The most prominent nearby landmark is the distinctive Bank of China Tower with its geometrically angled shape and “forks” shooting skywards from the roof.
 Adjacent to the Bank of China Tower is the tall box-like structure of the Cheung Kong Centre.
 Garden Road runs uphill between these two buildings and the Lower Peak Tram Terminus is on the left hand side near the Citibank Tower at the first set of traffic lights.
 There are tourist information signs with directions to the lower terminus from Central and Admiralty districts of HK Island.
 On foot the walk is about 10 minutes from either Central MTR Station Exit J2 or Exit K. Exit J2 leads to Chater Garden from where the Bank of China Tower is clearly visible.
 Exit K leads to Statue Square opposite the HSBC Building.
 The Bank of China Tower is clearly visible to the left of the HSBC Building.
 From Admiralty MTR Station take Exit C1 and walk over the pedestrian bridge across Queensway to Pacific Place shopping mall.
 Take the escalators on the right at the entrance to Pacific Place up to the very top, cross the road into Hong Kong Park and follow the signs to the Peak Tram through the park.

-The lower Peak Tram Terminus is also served by Citybus shuttle bus service 15C (which is usually an open-top double decker) fare HK$4.20 from Central Ferry Pier 7 (Star Ferry Pier).
-You can also board this service on Connaught Road outside City Hall.
+The lower Peak Tram Terminus is also served by Citybus shuttle bus service 15C (which is usually alternates between open-top double decker and single deck bus) from outside Central Ferry Pier 8 (Hong Kong Maritime Museum).
+This bus can also be boarded on Connaught Road outside City Hall.
 The journey takes about 10 minutes and the service operates every 10/20 minutes.

 The Peak Tram operates from 07-00 to midnight daily at 10/15 minute intervals and the journey to the upper terminus takes appx 8 minutes.